Get a quote

 Introduction:

-Iran, officially the Islamic Republic of Iran, formerly known as Persia, is of the world’s oldest continuous major civilizations.
+Iran, officially the Islamic Republic of Iran, formerly known as Persia, is one of the world’s oldest continuous major civilisations.
 The history of Iran covers thousands of years.
-Throughout history; Iran has been of great strategic importance because of its central location in Eurasia.
-It is a large Western Asian country located in the Middle East and Central Asia with a population of 77 million and an area of 48,195 km² which is almost equal to the size of the four major European countries; Germany, UK, Spain and France put together.
+Throughout history, Iran has been of great strategic importance because of its central location in Eurasia.
+It is a large Western Asian country located in the Middle East and Central Asia with a population of 77 million and an area of 48,195 km², which is almost equal to the size of the four major European countries: Germany, the UK, Spain and France put together.

-The Shi’a branch of Islam is the official state religion of Iran with 90% adhering to this faith.
-It is the only Muslim state of official Shi’ism with th rest being Sunni states.
+The Shi’a branch of Islam is the official state religion of Iran, with 90% adhering to this faith.
+It is the only Muslim state of official Shi’ism, with the rest being Sunni states.
 Religion is strictly observed and governs almost every aspect of life in Iran.
-It is important during your time in Iran to respect religious customs.
-Women should cover up and wear a headscarf in public, men should wear long sleeves when entering a mosque and both should remove their shoes.
+It is essential during your time in Iran to respect religious customs.
+Women should cover up and wear a headscarf in public, men should wear long sleeves when entering a mosque, and both should remove their shoes.

 Iran is a founding member of the United Nations, ECO, OIC and OPEC.
-Its extensive reserves of petroleum and natural gas means it exerts considerable influence, playing a major role in economy and international energy security.
+Its extensive reserves of petroleum and natural gas mean it exerts considerable influence, playing a major role in the economy and international energy security.

 Iran’s Languages